R3v3ill3/supersub/da-submission-manager/DOWNLOAD_AND_CC_FEATURE.md

 - Passes: `submissionId`, `applicantEmail`, `applicantName`, `siteAddress`

 #### Thank You Page (`apps/web/src/pages/ThankYou.tsx`)
-- Completely redesigned to show download options
-- Displays confirmation that email was sent to applicant
+- Displays confirmation that email was sent to applicant and PDF was downloaded (if opted in)
-- Provides two download buttons:
-  - "Download Cover Letter" - downloads the cover letter PDF
-  - "Download Submission" - downloads the main submission PDF
-- Shows loading state while downloading
-- Handles download errors gracefully
+- Simple confirmation page without download buttons (downloads happen during submission)
+- Shows clear status of what happened during submission

 ## User Flow

 1. User fills out the submission form with their email address
 2. User completes the survey and reviews the generated submission
+3. User reaches email preview step and can choose to download PDF automatically (default: enabled)
-3. User clicks "Submit" to finalize
+4. User clicks "Submit" to finalize
-4. Backend processes the submission:
+5. Backend processes the submission:
    - Generates cover letter and grounds PDFs
-   - Stores PDFs in the database
    - Sends email to council with PDFs attached
    - **CCs the applicant** on the email (NEW)
+   - **Optionally** returns PDF data for immediate download (NEW)
+6. If user opted for download: PDF downloads immediately
-5. User is redirected to Thank You page with:
+7. User is redirected to Thank You page with:
    - Confirmation message
    - Notice that they were CC'd on the email
-   - Download buttons for both PDFs (NEW)
+   - Confirmation of PDF download (if opted in)

 ## Testing